clicky/clicky.sh/content/posts/opinions/coding-style.md

 That being said, I do like _using_ exceptions!
 They are lots of excellent ways to use exceptions in control flow.
 But throwing them ruins control flow.

 ## Improving Exceptions
-Here is how I like to wrap external libraries to avoid issues with Exceptions, this guarantees my program will never crash due to something happening I haven't planned on handling, and I can actually used the exceptions to my advantage to return useful error messages to a user, or take different control routes.
+Here is how I like to wrap external libraries to avoid issues with Exceptions, this guarantees my program will never crash due to something happening I haven't planned on handling, and I can actually use the exceptions to my advantage to return useful error messages to a user, or take different control routes.

 ``` c#
 public async Task<bool> TryConnectToServer(string url, out string errorMessage)